Owned by ByteDance (Private; valued at ~$330B+, secondary trades near $480-500B)

 A large share of Gen Z now reaches for TikTok before Google when they want "best lunch spot in NYC" or "how to fix a leaky tap."
 They want visual proof from real people, not SEO-spam articles.
 TikTok monetizes these high-intent searches the same way Google does—by selling placement against them—and it is quietly becoming a discovery layer that threatens the search incumbents.

-TikTok Shop Commerce is the second act.
+Commerce is the second act.
 By bolting a buy button onto viral videos, TikTok collapses discovery and purchase into seconds, taking a commission plus ad spend on each sale.
-In 2025, global GMV roughly doubled to about $66 billion, with the US alone contributing close to $16 billion.
+In 2025, global GMV roughly doubled to about $64-66 billion, with the US alone contributing close to $15-16 billion (up 68%+ year over year).
+Industry projections put 2026 global GMV above $112 billion, with Southeast Asia — Indonesia alone contributed over $13B in 2025 — still the core growth engine ahead of the US.
 This is the "shoppable feed" that Western platforms have chased for a decade, and TikTok built it first by importing the live-commerce playbook proven on Douyin in China.
+The growth isn't friction-free: TikTok says it blocked more than 70 million suspected counterfeit listings in the first half of 2025 alone, concentrated in beauty and health products, which make up over 81% of US Shop sales.

 Competitors